 John Dony is director of the Campbell Institute, the global environmental, health and safety center of excellence.
-Mr. Dony sets Institute vision and strategy, develops leading-edge research, and oversees event, partnership and outreach initiatives.
-He works closely with EHS&S and operations executives, as well as thought leaders from more than 40 member organizations and partners to share best practices from around the world.
+John sets Institute vision and strategy, develops leading-edge research, and oversees event, partnership and outreach initiatives.
+He works closely with EHS, sustainability and operations executives, researchers and thought leaders from more than 40 member organizations and partners to share best practices from around the world.

-Prior to joining the Council, he held quality management, project management, and coalition-building positions in the communication and education fields.
-He holds bachelor of arts degrees in English and Sociology from Northwestern University.
+Prior to joining the Council, John held quality management, project management and coalition-building positions in the communication and education fields.
+He holds bachelor degrees in English and sociology from Northwestern University.